Portfolio

 Today Years Old: Adapting Language Models to Word Shifts [paper] [poster] [code]

-Final report, poster, and code for Stanford’s CS 224N: Natural Language Processing with Deep Learning (Winter 2023)
+Final report, poster, and code for CS 224N: Natural Language Processing with Deep Learning (Winter 2023)

-Finetuned GPT-2 and RoBERTa to predict word embeddings for novel lexical items from Urban Dictionary given their definitions.
+Finetuned GPT-2 and RoBERTa to predict word embeddings for novel lexical items from Urban Dictionary.

 Topics: Natural Language Processing, Machine Learning, Supervised Learning, Domain Adaptation